freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/blocks/learn-how-to-talk-about-a-typical-workday-and-tasks/657e1fd7b5ffaebc0ff4bd9f.md

 ### --feedback--

-Tom está agradeciendo a Sophie por los consejos, no por darle una app.
+Tom is thanking Sophie for tips, not for giving him an app.

 ---